What you get with Maximize My Social Security

 - Father's and Mother's Insurance Benefits

 The program goes far beyond any calculations that Social Security itself can make.
-For privacy and other reasons, Social Security's calculators are not set up to jointly optimize over the claiming decisions of your or any household.
+For privacy, data availability and other reasons, Social Security's calculators can't determine the benefit-claiming strategy that will maximize your household's lifetime benefits.

 - File/Suspend/Reinstate retirement benefits

-- Early retirement to enable child’s benefits and child in care spousal benefits
+- Early retirement to activate child or disabled-child benefits and child-in-care spousal benefits

-- Early widow(er) start when deceased took retirement benefit early
+- Start widow(er) benefit before full retirement when deceased spouse took retirement benefits early

 - New Social Security law and grandfathering rules